On the Wasserstein median of probability measures: Methods

-for nonnegative weights $(\pi_1,\ldots,\pi_N) \in \Delta_0^N := \lbrace x \in \mathbb{R}^N~|~x_i>0,\, \sum_{i=1}^N x_i = 1\rbrace $.
+for nonnegative weights $(\pi_1,\ldots,\pi_N) \in \Delta_0^N := \lbrace {\bf x} \in \mathbb{R}^N~|~x_i>0,\, \sum_{i=1}^N x_i = 1\rbrace $.
 The minimization problem is well-defined since the Wasserstein distance $\calW_2$ is non-negative and continuous.
 Given a sample version of the problem, it is natural to consider a population counterpart

 with respect to a random measure $\Lambda$ on $\calP_2(\bbR^d)$ with distribution $\bbP$.
-We note that the functional \eqref{eq:problem_general} can be viewed as an expectation with respect to a discrete measure $\Lambda = \sum_{n=1} \pi_n \delta_{\mu_n}$ on the space of probability measures.
+We note that the functional \eqref{eq:problem_general} can be viewed as an expectation with respect to a discrete measure $\Lambda = \sum_{n=1}^N \pi_n \delta_{\mu_n}$ on the space of probability measures.

-We make a remark on the relationship between Wasserstein median and standard geometric median problems.
-Suppose we are given two dirac measures $\mu_x = \delta_x$ and $\mu_y = \delta_y$.
-By the definition \eqref{eq:kantrovich}, one can easily check that the Wasserstein distance of order 2 is reduced to the standard $L_2$ distance, i.e., $\mathcal{W}_2 (\mu_x,\mu_y) = \|x-y\|$.
-Therefore, if we further restrict the class of desired centroids to be dirac measures, the Wasserstein median problem \eqref{eq:problem_general} translates to minimize the following objective function
+We present how the formulation of Wasserstein median is connected to the standard geometric median problem.
+Suppose we are given two Dirac measures $\mu_{\bf x} = \delta_{\bf x}$ and $\mu_{\bf y} = \delta_{\bf y}$ on $\bbR^d$.
+By the definition \eqref{eq:kantrovich}, it is without doubt that the Wasserstein distance of order 2 is reduced to the standard $L_2$ distance, i.e., $\mathcal{W}_2 (\mu_{\bf x},\mu_{\bf y}) = \|{\bf x}-{\bf y}\|$, since both measures are singletons.
+Therefore, if we further restrict the class of desired centroids to be Dirac measures, the Wasserstein median problem \eqref{eq:problem_general} translates to minimize the following objective function

-for some $\nu = \delta_x$ and $\mu_n = \delta_{x_n}$.
-This is indeed equivalent to find a geometric median in the Euclidean setting so that we may consider the proposed Wasserstein median as a generalization to the space of probability measures.
+for some $\nu = \delta_{\bf x}$.
+This is indeed equivalent to finding a geometric median in the Euclidean setting.
+Hence, we may consider the proposed Wasserstein median as a direct generalization of geometric median to the space of probability measures.